Ten Thousand Angels

-Ten Thousand Angels is the debut studio album of American country music singer Mindy McCready.
-It was released on BNA Records in 1996 and sold two million copies being certified double platinum by the RIAA.
-The album peaked at #5 on the US country charts, and producing four chart singles on the country charts.
-The first single, which was the title track, reached #6, and was followed by her only #1 hit, "Guys Do It All the Time".
+Ten Thousand Angels is the debut studio album of American country music artist Mindy McCready.
+It was released on April 30, 1996, by BNA Records.
+The album peaked at No. 5 on the US country charts, and producing four chart singles on the country charts.
+The first single, which was the title track, reached No. 6, and was followed by her only No. 1 hit, "Guys Do It All the Time".
 Following this song was "Maybe He'll Notice Her Now", which featured backing vocals from Richie McDonald, the lead singer of the band Lonestar.
-This song peaked at #18.
-"A Girl's Gotta Do (What a Girl's Gotta Do)" was the final single, reaching #4 in 1997.
+This song peaked at No. 18.
+"A Girl's Gotta Do (What a Girl's Gotta Do)" was the final single, reaching No. 4 in 1997.